chan2git/splunk-bots/README.md

  # Tips

- * If you find yourself stuck for an extended period of time, walk away, sleep on it, and come back with fresh eyes.
+ * If you find yourself stuck for an extended period of time, try walking away, sleeping on it, and come back with fresh eyes.
 There were instances where I would return to a previous question and have a new perspective on how to logically approach the solution.

  * There is no shame in needing help and finding other people's walkthroughs to reverse engineer the solution.
-The most important thing is that you geninuely the solution and would be able to implement it if you were to come across a similar problem next time.
+The most important thing is that you geninuely understand the solution and would be able to implement it if you were to come across a similar problem next time.
 You can learn a lot when you work backwords.

  * There is no single SPL query solution.
 There are several ways to achieve the correct answer.
 Experiment with different approaches and ask yourself "how else could I have found the answer".
 Being able to come up with multiple approaches with different perpectives is indicative of geniuely understanding the material.